Node-reconfiguring multilayer networks of human brain function

 Due to the modular nature of the algorithm, seed selection strategy, priority value definition, and thresholding approach can be selected independently.
 We selected the seeds based on regional homogeneity (ReHo) \cite{zang2004regional}, defined as the Kendall's coefficient of concordance \cite{kendall1990rank} among the voxel's neighbors:

+where the summation goes over time, $n$ being the total number of time points, and $K$ depicts the number of time series used for calculating $W$.
+Here, we defined neighborness as sharing a face with the central voxel, which yielded $K = 7$ (the 6 neighbors and the central voxel itself).
+The rank sum $R_i$ at the $i$th time point is defined as

-where $R_i$ is the rank sum of the $i$th time point, $\overline{R}$ is the mean of $R_i$ and $K$ depicts the number of time series and $n$ their length.
-We calculated the ReHo of each voxel separately in each time window, selected from each ROI of the native-space Brainnetome atlas (see below) the voxel with the highest ReHo and used these voxels as seeds for this window.
+where the summation goes across the voxels in the neighborhood and $r_{i,j}$ is the rank of the $i$th value in the time series of voxel $j$. $\overline{R}$ is the mean of $R_i$ across time.

+We calculated the ReHo of each voxel separately in each time window, selected from each ROI of the native-space Brainnetome atlas (see section \ref{section:brainnetome}) the voxel with the highest ReHo and used these voxels as seeds for this window.
 This seed selection strategy ensured that the seeds are located in a homogeneous neighbourhood and relatively equally distributed in the brain space and that the number of ROIs matches the number of the Brainnetome ROIs used as a reference.

 To define the priority values of the ROI-voxel pairs $I,i$, we used two alternative measures.
-In the weighted mean consistency approach, the priority value was defined as:
+In the \emph{weighted mean consistency} approach, the priority value was defined as:

-where spatial consistency $\phi(I)$ and size $I$ are calculated assuming that the candidate voxel $i$ has been assigned to ROI $I$ and $\lambda$ is a regularization parameter.
+where spatial consistency $\phi(I)$ and size $|I|$ are calculated assuming that the candidate voxel $i$ has been assigned to ROI $I$, and $\lambda$ is a regularization parameter.
 The first term of Eq. \ref{eq:weighted_consistency} maximizes functional homogeneity of ROIs, while the second term is used for regularization to control the width of the size distribution.
 For the regularization, we used $\lambda$=100; for details on the selection of this value, see section \ref{sec:SI_selection_of_params} in the Supplementary Information.